tenox7/wfm/README.md

 ## No Bloat

-WFM is a standalone service with built-in web server.
+WFM is a standalone service with a built-in web server.
 No need for Apache, Nginx, PHP, etc.
 It runs directly from `systemd`, `sysvinit`, `launchd`, `rc` or Docker.

-TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot, or with your own certificate and key files.
+TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot, or BYOC.

 The binary is statically linked, fully self contained and has zero external dependencies.

 No images!
 All icons are unicode emojis.
 No JavaScript!

-No frameworks.
-No need for Python, PHP, SQL, NodeJS, JavaScript, Node or any other bloat.
+No frameworks!
+No need for Python, PHP, SQL, NodeJS, JavaScript, Node or any other bloated crapware.

 WFM outputs validated HTML 4.01 without JavaScript.
 It works on both modern and legacy web browsers going back to Internet Explorer 1.x and Netscape 3.x.
+Modern browsers can optionally take advantage of a [Rich Text Editor](#text-editor).

 No config files.
 All configuration is entirely based of `--flags`, rc/init/Docker friendly.
 In fact no files other than the binary are required.